yudongli1990/AEON-cryptonote-pool/README.md

-cryptonote-xmr-pool
+AEON-cryptonote-pool
 ====================
+Modified from Cryptonote-Universal-Pool:

-High performance Node.js (with native C addons) mining pool for CryptoNote based coins such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for CryptoNote-Light coins, the AEON.
+Should also work with other cryptonote based coins if properly changed the config.json file, such as Bytecoin, DuckNote, Monero, QuazarCoin, Boolberry, Dashcoin, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.